jameshegarty/rigel/README.md

     modules.filterSeq( A:Type, width:Number, height:Number, rate:Number, fifoSize:Number )
     fields: { ..., kind="filterSeq", A=A }

-*filterSeq* takes two inputs: a stream of data of type A, and a stream of bools which indicate whether the data should pass through (true) or be filtered out (false). *filterSeq's* SDF rate is set as *1/rate*. *filterSeq* may override the stream of bools on some cycles in order to keep the stream valid within the SDF model, assuming the *filterSeq* is followed by a fifo with *fifoSize* entries.
-In particular, *filterSeq* will override the filter if the fifo will under/overflow or if the total number of output tokens does not equal width*height/rate by the end.
+*filterSeq* takes two inputs: a stream of data of type A, and a stream of bools which indicate whether the data should pass through (true) or be filtered out (false). *filterSeq's* SDF rate is set as *1/rate*.

+*filterSeq* may override the stream of bools on some cycles in order to keep the stream's behavior valid within the SDF model, assuming the *filterSeq* is followed by a fifo with *fifoSize* entries.
+In particular, *filterSeq* will override the filter if the fifo will under/overflow or if the total number of output tokens does not equal `width*height/rate` by the end of frame execution.

+TODO: refactor this module into a few sub modules (ie an unprotected filter, underflow module, and average rate module).
+Add a module to support stream compaction, so that *filterSeq* can support throughputs > 1.

 ### downsampleXSeq ###
     type: A[T]->V(A[T/scale]).
 If scale>T, this is A[T]->V(A[1]).
     modules.downsampleYSeq( A: Type, width:Uint, height:Uint, T:Uint, scale:Uint )
     fields: NYI

-*downsampleXSeq* performs a downsample in X (i.e. keeps only *1/scale* columns, starting with column X=0). *downsampleXSeq* is sequentialized to work on scanline streams of vectors of type *A* with size *T*. *width* and *height* indicate the total size of the image to be downsampled.
+*downsampleXSeq* performs a downsample in X (i.e. keeps only *1/scale* columns, where X%scale==0). *downsampleXSeq* is sequentialized to work on scanline streams of vectors of type *A* with size *T*. *width* and *height* indicate the total size of the image to be downsampled.

 ### downsampleYSeq ###
     type: A[T]->V(A[T])
     modules.downsampleYSeq( A: Type, width:Uint, height:Uint, T:Uint, scale:Uint )
     fields: NYI

-*downsampleYSeq* performs a downsample in Y (i.e. keeps only *1/scale* lines, starting with line Y=0). *downsampleYSeq* is sequentialized to work on scanline streams of vectors of type *A* with size *T*. *width* and *height* indicate the total size of the image to be downsampled.
+*downsampleYSeq* performs a downsample in Y (i.e. keeps only *1/scale* lines, where Y%scale==0). *downsampleYSeq* is sequentialized to work on scanline streams of vectors of type *A* with size *T*. *width* and *height* indicate the total size of the image to be downsampled.

 ### downsampleSeq* ###
     type: V(A[T])->RV(A[T])